Kagamma/tparted/README.md

 *In case of btrfs and bcachefs, for now the app doesn't deal with multi disk array.

-*We do not support full disk encryption/descyption at the moment.
+*The app does not support full disk encryption/decryption at the moment.

 ## Install